-In order to more efficiently model the different alternatives being evaluated in the LTEMP DEIS, CRSS logic was modified to use an input release table, and to allow minimum release constraints to vary among alternatives.
-The tables include monthly release volumes for water year releases of 7.0, 7.48, 8.23, 9.0, 9.5, 10.5, 11.0, 12.0, 13.0, and 14.0 maf.
-In fixed release volume years (e.g., 8.23-maf release years), the monthly volumes used were directly from the input release tables presented in Section D.1.4, subject to other constraints such as ensuring Powell stays at a safe operating capacity.
-In years with computed release volumes
+In order to more efficiently model the different alternatives being evaluated in the LTEMP EIS, CRSS logic was modified to use an input release table and to allow minimum release constraints to vary among alternatives.
+The tables include monthly release volumes for water-year releases of 7.0, 7.48, 8.23, 9.0, 9.5, 10.5, 11.0, 12.0, 13.0, and 14.0 maf.
+In fixed-release-volume years (e.g., 8.23-maf release years), the monthly volumes used were directly from the input release tables presented in Section D.1.4, subject to other constraints such as

-3 Under the 70R Strategy, a surplus condition is based on the system space requirement at the beginning of each year.
+Under the 70R Strategy, a surplus condition is based on the system space requirement at the beginning of each year.
 Based on the 70th percentile historical runoff, a normal 7.5-maf delivery to the Lower Division states, the Upper Basin scheduled use, and Lake Powell and Lake Mead volumes at the beginning of the year, the volume of water in excess of the system space requirement at the end of the year is estimated.
 If that volume is greater than zero, a surplus is declared.
 See Appendix A of the 2007 Interim Guidelines Final EIS (Reclamation 2007) for the full 70R computation.

-(e.g., equalization releases), the necessary water year release volume is computed, and the monthly release is interpolated between the two closest water year releases.
+ensuring Lake Powell stays at a safe operating capacity.
+In years with computed release volumes (e.g., equalization releases), the necessary water-year-release volume is computed, and the monthly release is interpolated between the two closest water-year releases.
 For example, if the equalization release is computed to be 12.5 maf, then the monthly release would be interpolated between the 12.0- and 13.0-maf monthly release volumes.

-6 The minimum release constraints were also incorporated into CRSS because there are 7 certain instances when the release from Powell may be computed to be less than the alternative's 8 minimum release constraints.
-In these cases, the alternative's minimum release constraint is 9 used, subject to the physical ability to release the water.
-Furthermore, the implementation of 10 these constraints does not result in a modification of the annual release volume.
+The minimum release constraints were also incorporated into CRSS because there are certain instances when the release from Lake Powell may be computed to be less than the alternative's minimum release constraints.
+In these cases, the alternative's minimum release constraint is used, subject to the physical ability to release the water.
+Furthermore, the implementation of these constraints does not result in a modification of the annual release volume.